Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Patent owners can enforce their patents in both civil and criminal courts; if necessary, both actions can be accompanied by administrative measures (eg, customs surveillance and detention of infringing products).
 Enforcement in civil courts is far more common, since it enables patentees to recover damages and is not limited to those cases in which the infringer acted wilfully.
-In cases that can also be prosecuted before the criminal courts (eg, when a former licensee continues to practise the patent after expiration of the licence, thus creating an arguable case that the infringement is wilful), enforcement through the public prosecutor can be effective.
+In cases that can also be prosecuted before the criminal courts (eg, when a former licensee continues to practise the patent after expiration of the licence, thus creating an arguable case that the infringement is wilful), enforcement through the public prosecutor, in addition to an action for breach of contract, infringement and damages in civil courts, can be effective.

 What scope is there for forum selection?

 There is ample room for forum selection.
-Patentees can initiate proceedings before any of the 20 courts that have jurisdiction in patent matters (11 courts have jurisdiction if one of the parties is a foreign entity) where the alleged infringing item is sold or offered for sale.
-Conversely, the party accused of infringement can commence an action for declaratory judgment before any court where the infringing products are sold or offered for sale.
+Patentees can initiate proceedings before any of the 21 courts that have jurisdiction in patent matters (11 courts have jurisdiction if one of the parties is a foreign entity) where the alleged infringing item is sold or offered for sale.
+Conversely, the party accused of infringement can commence an action for declaratory judgment before any court where the infringing products are sold or offereapplication for preliminary injunctiond for sale.
 This often leads to a rush to be first in the forum that is considered more convenient.

 A patent case on the merits in civil court is characterised by four stages: